MarcusHoltz/marcusholtz.github.io/_posts/2024-03-21-browsers-firefox-floorp-sidebery-setup.md

 > You can use your [bookmark sync](https://floccus.org/) to sync Sidebery tabs between devices as well.

+View the demonstration below to see how to use Sidebery tabs as bookmarks - and then back again:

 ![Floorp with Sidebery addon, saving current tabs as bookmarks and then back again](/assets/img/posts/FloorpSideberyTabs2Bookmarks.gif)